 - Cahir Castle

+Traveling to Scotland was very affordable by plane.
 Now the best deal we found was a 22 euro one-way flight from Dublin to Edinburgh with Ryan Air.
 We were checking at rates and were deciding we wanted to take a visit to Scotland.
 We were so close and the flights were very affordable that we wanted to make the most of our trip.
 It was filled with lots of things to do and see.
-Now I do have to warn you, Ryan Air can be expensive if you travel heavy.
+Now I do have to warn you, Ryan Air can be expensive if you travel heavily.
 Since we were just staying overnight, we decided to make Dublin our home base and leave most of our belongings there.

 RELATED: One Day in Edinburgh